gitpitch/asset-optimizer/README.md

 1. npm install --save-dev gulp-imagemin

 Once your local copy of the `asset-optimizer` is prepared as indicated, the next step is to copy all of your GitPitch image file dependencies into the `assets` directory.

 Then run the following command:

 1. gulp dist

-Your optimized image assets can be found under `dist/assest/*`.
+When this command completes your optimized image assets will be found under `dist/assest/*`.

-These optimized image assets should be added in an `assets` directory alongside your **PITCHME.md** or stored in some publically accessible CDN.
+These optimized image assets are now ready to be added to an `assets` directory alongside your **PITCHME.md** or stored in some publically accessible CDN.